State Tech is here to address questions and concerns regarding your student. Many of the questions asked most frequently by parents are listed below.

 For a complete list of our on-campus options and the cost associated visit our campus Housing page below.

-All rooms come furnished with: a Microwave/fridge, two bunkable beds, two desks with built in lamps, two chairs, closet, and a dresser.
+All rooms come furnished with: two loft-able beds, two desks with two chairs, two closet spaces (3 drawer dresser in each closet).
 A commons building is also available to residents and their guests.
-It provides residents with access to mailboxes, coin-operated washers and dryers, vending machines, TV, full-service kitchen, pool table, ping pong table, and restrooms.
+The Commons provides residents with access to mailboxes, washers and dryers, vending machines, a TV, full-service kitchen, two pool tables, and restrooms.
 Outdoor lighting in the housing community is generous and emergency phone access is available outside of the commons.
 Security cameras are also available throughout the housing complex.

-Near the commons building is a park with basketball goals, volleyball courts, BBQ grills, horseshoe pits, and picnic tables.
+Next to the Commons is a lawn with BBQ grills, horseshoe pits, and picnic tables.

 Yes, all students who chose on-campus housing are required to purchase a 14 meal per week meal plan.